SolaceProducts/pubsubplus-kubernetes-quickstart/docs/EventBrokerOperatorUserGuide.md

 ##### Pods stuck in no storage

-Pods may also stay in pending state because [storage requirements](#storage) cannot be met.
+Pods might also stay in pending state because [storage requirements](#storage) cannot be met.
 Check `kubectl get pv,pvc`.
 PVCs and PVs should be in bound state and if not then use `kubectl describe pvc` for any issues.

 Unless otherwise specified, a default storage class must be available for default PubSub+ deployment configuration.
 ```bash
 kubectl get storageclasses
 ```

-##### Pods stuck in CrashLoopBackoff, Failed or Not Ready
+##### Pods stuck in CrashLoopBackoff, Failed, or Not Ready

 Pods stuck in CrashLoopBackoff, or Failed, or Running but not Ready "active" state, usually indicate an issue with available Kubernetes node resources or with the container OS or the event broker process start.

 * Try to understand the reason following earlier hints in this section.
-* Try to recreate the issue by deleting and then reinstalling the deployment - ensure to remove related PVCs if applicable as they would mount volumes with existing, possibly outdated or incompatible database - and watch the [logs](#viewing-logs) and [events](#viewing-events) from the beginning.
-Look for ERROR messages preceded by information that may reveal the issue.
+* Try to recreate the issue by deleting and then reinstalling the deployment - ensure to remove related PVCs if applicable because they would mount volumes with existing, possibly outdated or incompatible database - and watch the [logs](#viewing-logs) and [events](#viewing-events) from the beginning.
+Look for ERROR messages preceded by information that might reveal the issue.

 ##### No Pods listed